Celebrate Earth Day in Licking County

 Mechanical – Techniques like sod removal or tilling to prepare the soil.

-Chemical – Utilizing safe and effective herbicides to prepare site prior to seeding.
+Chemical – Utilizing herbicides to prepare site prior to seeding.

 Solarization – Harnessing heat and sunlight to kill grass and weeds.